KoljaWindeler/energy_calc/README.md

 ## GUI configuration

-Config flow is supported and is the prefered way to setup the integration.
+Config flow is supported and is the preferred way to setup the integration.
 (No need to restart Home-Assistant)

 ## Manual configuration